NTSB: Corroded pulley 'did not rotate freely' in plane that crashed in Lantana

 The single-engine Cessna 172 was purchased on May 4, according to the owner of the flight school, Airmax Aviation.

-"There was an affidavit from the previous owner that indicated the original maintenance logbooks were lot," the report reads.
+"There was an affidavit from the previous owner that indicated the original maintenance logbooks were lost," the report reads.

 "What concerns me greatly is when I read that this airplane was recently purchased on May 4 and the log books which will document the history of this airplane which was 42 years old are missing.”